steventhan/carbon-hack-sentiment/README.md

     url: https://carbon-hack-sentiment.herokuapp.com/

     paths:
-        /search : default option, looks up sentiment of CapitalOne as a whole /search/<topic> : searches the topic IN ADDITION to CapitalOne
+        /api/tone/search : default option, looks up tone of CapitalOne as a whole /api/tone/search/<topic> : searches the topic IN ADDITION to CapitalOne /api/sentiment/search : default option, looks up sentiment of CapitalOne as a whole /api/sentiment/search/<topic> : searches the topic IN ADDITION to CapitalOne

 Alexa App: